In the previous entry we created our first TypeScript application. We simply created an empty folder and put our files inside.

 : Git configuration fileREADME.md

 The src folder is where we store all our TypeScript source files.
-This is where we will write our TypeScript code and create the logic of our application.
+This is where we will write our TypeScript code and create the logic for our application.

 The main file of our application is located in this folder.
-We usually name the main file index.ts
+We usually call the main file index.ts

 or app.ts